midofasaad/On-State-Resistance-Estimation-based-on-Bayesian-Filters/README.md

 The following files has the following functions:

 1.  openCmd.bat creates and activate virtual environment in folder env38.
 2. 'Kalman Filters.py' implments and visualize an estimation from the kalman filter for a sinusodial signal.
-The intial and structural parameters of the filter and the signal can be modified. by the user of the code.
+The intial and structural parameters of the filter and the signal can be modified by user.
 3. 'Particle Filters.py' implments and visualize an estimation from the particle filter for  a sinusodial signal.
-The intial and structural parameters of the filter and the signal can be modified. by the user of the code.
+The intial and structural parameters of the filter and the signal can be modified by user.
 4. 'Parameter Estimation.py' visualize a normal Distribution with arbitrary mean and variance, such that parameter estimation methods (e.g maximum liklihood) can be tested to determine the parameters of the distribution.

 ## Project Motivation: <a name="motivation"></a>